LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Computer Architecture/1-workingWithNumbers.md

 :::example

 Now that we understand the form of the floating-point representation let us look at an example.
 We want to store the value $2022$ using single precision floating-point.
-First we set the sign bit in this case $0$.
+First, we set the sign bit in this case $0$.
 Then we convert the value to a binary fraction.
 Then we normalize it whilst keeping track of the exponent.
 Then lastly we store the fraction part and the exponent + the bias.

 $$
 \begin{align}